 As we mentioned in a more recent blog, vape atomizer technology got a welcome kick from the advent of the CCELL coil.
 While there are a few reasons people are raving about the CCELL cartridge, one of the most prominent is that CCELLs tend to be less prone to leakage.
-A CCELL wax atomizer is comprised of ceramic but, unlike other atomizers for wax pens, uses a series of nano inlet holes distributed across the coil for even heating.
-This allows for better preservation of the cannabinoids but also keeps the oil from getting burned like you may have experienced in sub-par coils in cheap vape pens.
+A CCELL wax atomizer is made from ceramic but, unlike other atomizers for wax pens, uses a series of nano inlet holes distributed across the coil for even heating.
+This allows for better preservation of the cannabinoids but also keeps the oil from getting burned like you may have experienced with sub-par coils in cheap vape pens.
 A CCELL coil is best used with distillate.
 In some cases, there will be a bit of wax collected at the center post but, compared to other wax atomizers, the CCELL coil makes the most efficient use of concentrates.
-Vape connoisseurs have been singing the praises of CCELLs for months so, if you’re really looking to put an end to the leaky atomizer, you may want to try loading a CCELL cartridge into the best dab pen you’ve got.
+Vape connoisseurs have been singing the praises of CCELLs for months.
+So, if you’re really looking to put an end to the leaky atomizer, you may want to try loading a CCELL cartridge into the best vape pen you’ve got.
 Follow along for some common answers to the question that has plagued us all at one point: Why is my vape leaking?